“Fighting Poverty is Fighting Racism.”

-Changing inequitable systems that prevent our community from reaching its full potential
+Changing unfair systems that prevent our community from reaching its full potential

 Embracing diversity, equity, and inclusion as individuals, as an organization, and with our community

-We can create a more equitable, inclusive community together.
+United, we can create a community where everyone feels a sense of belonging.
 Join the journey and Live United!

 Race and zip code continue to be some of the biggest predictors of a person’s life outcomes.
 Zip codes determine what opportunities are available to families, such as parks, jobs, grocery stores, child care, schools, and safe housing.